 Questions (and Answers) About Children and Teens and COVID-19 Vaccines

-Everyone 5 years of age and older should get a COVID-19 vaccine to protect their health.
-Extensive research shows the benefits far outweigh the risks.
-As a parent or caregiver, you probably have questions about how safe the vaccines are for children and how well they work.
-This fact sheet answers some common questions.
+Everyone ages 6 months and older should get a COVID-19 vaccine to protect their health.
+Research shows the vaccines are beneficial and have mild side effects.
+As a parent or caregiver, you may have questions about how safe the vaccines are for children and how well they work.
+This fact sheet answers common questions.

 Why should my child get vaccinated against COVID-19?

-How do I know the vaccine is effective in children?
+How do I know the vaccines work in children?

-How are COVID-19 vaccine clinical trials for children different from those for adults?
+How are COVID-19 vaccine studies for children different from those for adults?

 Do children get a different dose than adults do?

-Young children respond differently to medicines and vaccines than adults.
+Yes.
+Young children and adults respond differently to medicines and vaccines.
 That’s because as children grow and change, so do their immune systems.
-Clinical trials focused on finding the appropriate dose for each age group.
+Researchers studied what dose to give children of different ages.
 The right dose provides the best protection with the fewest side effects.
-Based on the results of these trials, adolescents ages 12 years and older receive the same dose of the Pfizer-BioNTech vaccine as adults.
-Children ages 5 through 11 years receive a smaller dose.

-Possible side effects from the COVID-19 vaccine include soreness at the injection site, headaches, muscle aches, and low-grade fevers.
-These side effects are normal and should go away in a few days.
-Some people have no side effects after getting the vaccine.
+Maybe.
+Some children and teens have soreness at the injection site, headaches, muscle aches, and low fevers.
+These side effects are normal and usually go away in a few days.
+Some children and teens have no side effects from the vaccine.

 Will my child need a booster shot?

-COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death.
-Still, research suggests the protection provided by these vaccines decreases over time.
-Children 5 and older should receive a booster shot at least five months after their primary series, which will provide longer-lasting protection.
+Yes.
+COVID-19 vaccines are working well to prevent severe illness and death.
+Still, the vaccines become less effective over time.
+Children ages 5 and older should receive a booster shot at least five months after their primary series.
+This provides longer-lasting protection.
 Studies on booster doses for children younger than 5 are in progress.

 Is it safe to get other vaccines at the same time?

-Children can safely get the COVID-19 vaccine at the same time as other routine vaccines.
+Yes.
+Children can safely get a COVID-19 vaccine at the same time as other routine vaccines.

 Should my child get vaccinated if they’ve already had COVID-19?

 Yes.
-Evidence shows that people are more protected by being fully vaccinated than by just having been infected with COVID-19.
+Research shows that people are more protected by being fully vaccinated than by just having been infected with COVID-19.